 Who is Isabella Seijo, the well-known jewelry appraiser of celebrities on television?

-In Spain, one of the women who has achieved position itself in high jewelry for its creations and the quality of its precious stones and diamonds is Isabella Seijo, who obtained her gemology degree in London.
+Isabella Seijo, who obtained her title as a gemologist in London, is one of the women who has achieved position itself in high jewelry for its creations and the quality of its precious stones and diamonds.

-This training has earned him to be recognized throughout the European continent not only for her designs, but for being the jewelry appraiser of several famous characters from the show.
+This training has earned him to be recognized throughout the European continent not only for her designs, but for being the jewelry appraiser for several famous showbiz characters.
 Her knowledge has allowed her to be recognized in television media in the country and to participate in numerous events in highly prestigious places attended by high-level clients and emblematic personalities from Europe and the world.

 celebrity jewelry appraiser